magento/devdocs/guides/v2.0/config-guide/cli/config-cli-subcommands-spt-util.md

 This command backs up the Magento database and compresses it in `tar.gz` format.

 <div class="bs-callout bs-callout-info" id="info" markdown="1">
 This is _not_ the same code backup performed by the [magento setup:backup]({{page.baseurl}}install-gde/install/cli/install-cli-backup.html) command.
-This command is intended to be used to back up code for examination by Magento Support.</p></span>
+This command is intended to be used to back up code for examination by Magento Support.
 </div>

 Command options: